ArneBachmann/realestate-sunamount/sunamount.md

 - `getHouseScore(location, windows, timeIntervals, obstacles)`

   computes an aggregate sun score for all window sides of a house for the provided time intervals (e.g. morning, afternoon).
 By summing all window sides it becomes possible to compare house options with or without some of the windows, by adding hourly wattages for each window instead of computing an overall average (which might be lower for more windows).
 Summation for the entire year allows true season-independent comparison of several real estate options.

-## Future ideas ##
-- Allow windows to have a height above ground and take into account obstacles' heights in relation to them to have different shadowings between rooms/windows.
-- Create a GUI that allows to place houses, rooms, windows, and surrounding obstacles graphically, including a data base of common shapes